google-coral/libedgetpu/README.md

 ### Bazel [Recommended]

-This seems to work with 2024 OS and libraries.
-For proper environment setup check `docker` directory.
-It requires `Bazel 5.3.0` to compile TF 2.11.1.
+[outdated] For proper environment setup check `docker` directory, although the setup is outdated.

+This fork requires the use of `bazel` in the version recommended for the corresponding version of tensorflow.
+For example, it requires `Bazel 5.3.0` to compile TF 2.13.1.

+Current version of tensorflow supported is 2.13.1.

 Build native binaries on Linux and macOS:
 ```